-Penetration tests are primarily done against organizations that are required by law or accreditation agency such as PCI (Payment Card Industry) or HIPPA (Health Insurance Portability and Accountability Act) to receive a penetration test as an added measure for security purposes.
-Organizations who are required by law or who wish to be within certain compliances must adhere to their requirements to maintain this certification.
+Penetration tests are primarily done against organizations that are required by law or accreditation agency such as PCI (Payment Card Industry) or HIPAA (Health Insurance Portability and Accountability Act) to receive a penetration test as an added measure for security purposes.
+Organizations who are required by law or who wish to be within certain compliance must adhere to their requirements to maintain this certification.
 There are many reasons an organization may wish to do this, such as improving their clients’ trust in their security policies, meeting a specific client’s needs and expectations for security, and to be able to proudly display their meeting this certification as a business sales tactic.

 When is a Penetration Test Required?

-- PCI DSS Compliance requirements
+- To meet PCI DSS compliance.